Run by Bangor Business School

 This module provides a comprehensive overview of and insight into international banking.
 It reviews important relationships between financial development and economic growth, and market structure and competition before examining what international banking is and how it has evolved over time.
 Internationalisation or globalisation has shaped the operations and behaviour of international banks; we evaluate how banks decide which geographic markets to enter and how they reach their clients via cross-border lending and/or establishing subsidiaries.
 We critically evaluate the performance of foreign banks before discussing market failure and financial crises of the 1980s and 1990s.
 We end by examining the global financial crisis and the response of bank regulators.

-Financial development and economic growth; Market structure and competition; International banking and international financial centres; Country risk analysis and the location decision; Diversification and M&A in global banking; Syndicated lending; The performance of foreign banks; The International Debt Crisis and Asian Crisis; The global financial crisis and bank regulation.
+The content of the module may include but will not be limited to: Finance and growth; Market structure and competition; International banking and international financial centres; Country risk analysis and banks' location decision; Diversification and M&A; Syndicated lending; Foreign bank performance; The International Debt Crisis and Asian Crisis; The GFC and bank regulation.

 A basic knowledge of course material.